Breakthrough Prize

-The Breakthrough Prizes were founded by Sergey Brin, Priscilla Chan and Mark Zuckerberg, Yuri and Julia Milner, and Anne Wojcicki.
+The Breakthrough Prizes were founded by Sergey Brin and his then wife Anne Wojcicki, Priscilla Chan and Mark Zuckerberg, and Yuri and Julia Milner.
 The Prizes have been sponsored by the personal foundations established by Sergey Brin, Priscilla Chan and Mark Zuckerberg, Ma Huateng, Jack Ma, Yuri and Julia Milner, and Anne Wojcicki.
 Committees of previous laureates choose the winners from candidates nominated in a process that is online and open to the public.

 Laureates receive $3 million each in prize money.
 They attend a televised award ceremony designed to celebrate their achievements and inspire the next generation of scientists.
 As part of the ceremony schedule, they also engage in a program of lectures and discussions.
 Those that go on to make fresh discoveries remain eligible for future Breakthrough Prizes.

 Both the 2023 and 2024 ceremonies were held in Los Angeles at the Academy Museum of Motion Pictures.

 Trophy

 The trophy was created by artist Olafur Eliasson.
 Like much of Eliasson's work, the sculpture explores the common ground between art and science.
 It is molded into the shape of a toroid, recalling natural forms found from black holes and galaxies to seashells and coils of DNA.